 The Power of the Dandelion

 I don’t know about you, but when I was little I would play in the grass a lot.
 Frolicking, running, playing.
-One of my favorite past-times was gathering all the flowers that I could find; Dandelions being the wishbone of all flowers.
-I would get so excited to pull them out of the ground, blow the delicate “puffball” seedlings off the stem and wish away.
+One of my favorite past-times was gathering all the flowers that I could find; Dandelion being the wishbone of all flowers.
+Getting excited to pull them out of the ground, blow the delicate “puffball” seedlings off the stem and wish away.
 I’m assuming you found these vessels of wishes as irresistible as I did.

 Truth be told, Dandelions are common in herbal supplements.
 The roots and greens are actually a diuretic and used for digestion*.
 The puffballs (actually the “seedlings” of the flower) bring happiness and a little bit of whimsy to your day.
 This wonderful flower is a rich source of vitamins A, B, C, and D, as well as minerals such as iron, potassium, and zinc.

 Although rich in vitamins, some people still see these plants as pesky weeds.
-According to Lake-Friendly Gardening, it is even a wanted fugitive!
-Its infraction?
 Parachuting onto private property, [and] defacing landscapes.
 Dandelion accomplices lurk on every street, disguised as children making wishes, blowing off the parachuting seeds. …OOPS.
 I was definitely one of those said children.
 My bad.